imuds/iMP/Fortran/readme_Fortran.txt

             you need to repeat c, run the code, with assuming different bioturbation mode.
             (changing X in (2) above)

-6. Two size fractions (Section 4.2)
+6. Direct-tracking method (Section 4.2)
     a.
 Switch on 'reading', 'timetrack' and 'isotrack' in defines.h
     b.
 Use rectime_EXAMPLE-ISO.in and imp_input_EXAMPLE-ISO.in.
         I.e., type the following: